 My name is Prerit Gomes and I am part of the Church Council.
 I joined the congregation in 2017 when I moved to Canada from India.
 When I was new in the country I was looking for a way to be part of a community and my association with the Lutheran community as an exchange program many years ago made me look out for a Lutheran church in the area I lived.
 By God’s will I walked into Martin Luther and I felt I belonged there.
 Even when I moved away from Lakeshore area I still feel connected with the community through the church.
 Hoping to contribute through the council even more!

 3. Andrea Dannecker

-My name is Andrea and I have been a member of our Church Council for three years and am currently serving in my second year as Vice President.
-I am also chairing the Dinner Church team of which I have been a member for two years.
+My name is Andrea and I have been a member of our Church Council for four years and am currently serving in my second year as Vice President.
+I am also chairing the Dinner Church team of which I have been a member for three years.
 I am excited about our many long-standing as well as new and innovative programs and am passionate about making more connections in our neighbourhood.

 4. Dan Sommerfeld